An Exploration of Baroque Art, Architecture & Sculpture

 Painting.

-Southern Netherlands played an unhappy role in the seventeenth century because of the declining Spanish empire and hostility from the France, which was its neighbor.
-You must understand that the Dutch shared a common history, culture and language with the Flemish.
-So whatever their neighbors suffered with, they had some effects on them too.
+Southern Netherlands played an unhappy role in the seventeenth century because of the declining Spanish empire and hostility from France, which was its neighbor.
+You must understand that the Dutch shared a common history, culture, and language with the Flemish.
+So whatever their neighbors suffered, they had some effects on them too.
 However, even with their adverse conditions, they had a really artistic life.
-So, you will learn about the prospered baroque art in this section.
+So, you will learn about the prospered Baroque art in this section.

 Who Was Peter Paul Rubens?

-In Baroque era, Peter Paul Rubens played a vital role in transforming their entire culture to be more artistic.
+In the Baroque era, Peter Paul Rubens played a vital role in transforming their entire culture to be more artistic.
 Born in Germany to a flemish family, Rubens had his training in Antwerp.
-He inherited a great admiration towards his work from the Italian Renaissance masters.
+He inherited a great admiration for his work from the Italian Renaissance masters.
 His wide range of interests never let him down throughout his artistic life.
 He used to train a school of engravers so that they could reproduce his paintings.
-For him, colour was a crucial element of expression, so his predominance of brightness in his artworks spread the basic message of beauty and cheer.
-His choice and treatment of colours were different throughout his artistic life.
-For instance, at the beginning of his career, he used to commit a juxtaposition of bright local colours, whereas, in the 1620s, he took inspiration from Titian’s paintings and used it to achieve a more colouristic oscillation of great variety and charm.
-His most crucial artworks, which comes under baroque art of seventeenth-century were Slaughter of the Innocents, Rape of the Daughters of Leucippus, Raising of the Cross, Madonna with saints, Apotheosis of James 1, and Judgement of Paris.
+For him, color was a crucial element of expression, so his predominance of brightness in his artworks spread the basic message of beauty and cheer.
+His choice and treatment of colors were different throughout his artistic life.
+For instance, at the beginning of his career, he used to commit a juxtaposition of bright local colors, whereas, in the 1620s, he took inspiration from Titian’s paintings and used it to achieve a more coloristic oscillation of great variety and charm.
+His most crucial artworks, which come under Baroque art of 17th century were Slaughter of the Innocents, Rape of the Daughters of Leucippus, Raising of the Cross, Madonna with Saints, Apotheosis of James 1, and Judgement of Paris.

 The Elevation of the Cross (Rubens) Baroque Art